John C. Brophy: Congress

 In 1942, Brophy made his first run for U.S. House of Representatives, running as the Wisconsin Progressive Party nominee in Wisconsin's 4th congressional district, which then comprised the southern half of Milwaukee County.
 His opponents in the race were the incumbent Democratic representative, Thaddeus Wasielewski, and Republican former U.S. representative John C. Schafer.
 Wasielewski prevailed with nearly 49% of the vote, Brophy came in a distant third with 18%.

 In 1946, the Wisconsin Progressive Party voted to disband, with the majority of delegates voting to rejoin the Republican Party of Wisconsin.
 Brophy thus became a member of the Republican Party and that summer made another bid for election to the U.S. House of Representatives, this time seeking the Republican nomination.
 He faced a very crowded Republican field, with seven other Republicans in the race.
 Brophy prevailed with 24% of the vote.
 On the other side of the ticket, the Democratic incumbent, Thaddeus Wasielewski, lost his primary to union organizer Edmund V. Bobrowicz.
 After the primary, Bobrowicz was accused of communist ties, and Wasielewski decided to re-enter the race as an independent candidate.
 With Wasielewski taking 28.6% of the vote, Brophy won the general election with just 36.5% of the vote.

 Brophy served in the 80th Congress, which was nicknamed the "Do-Nothing Congress" by U.S. President Harry Truman.
 Brophy lost his seat in the Democratic wave election of 1948, receiving just 39% of the vote against Democratic state senator Clement Zablocki, who won the seat with 56% of the vote.

 Brophy made one more attempt to run for Congress in 1950, challenging Zablocki again.
 Brophy again faced a competitive primary, but managed to defeat his two Republican opponents.
 Brophy and Zablocki were the only candidates in this general election, and Zablocki won again in a landslide, taking 61% of the vote.

-Although he served only one brief term in Congress, in a term that infamously accomplished very little, his congressional career had one lasting consequence: He nominated Juneau High School graduate Jim Lovell to attend the United States Naval Academy.
+Although he served only one brief term in Congress, his congressional career had one lasting consequence: He nominated Juneau High School graduate Jim Lovell to attend the United States Naval Academy.
 Lovell went on to become an astronaut and famously commanded the Apollo 13 mission.